 I will provide an example of a homebuyer seeking to own a battle-axe block property by subdividing and existing property.
 Some of the major expenses are as follows:

-Expenses when creating a battleaxe blocks vary, depending on the council, area, cost of living, current trends, and more.
+Expenses when creating battleaxe blocks vary, depending on the council, area, cost of living, current trends, if you are doing demolition of the existing house and more.
 Some councils in Australia require initial deposits to secure the initial building process.
 Your overall budget may be more or less than usual, depending on the type of title to build, type of strata, crossover, verge, footpaths, and more.

 However, if you are looking to create a battleaxe block on a restricted site, things may get a little bit different.
 Where the building occupies most of the block, a restricted site is generally used.
 Typically speaking, this means that materials are little stored, and special techniques may be needed to construct the building.